Putting the Community-Engaged Research Framework into Practice

 Strategy 2.1: Understand Community Needs, Strengths, and Interests

 - Conduct an assessment to understand community interests, knowledge, and needs.
 Conduct site visits, interviews, focus groups, surveys, windshield and walking surveys, and/or document reviews to assess community need.
-Review existing data, community archives, histories, and material culture based on how local individuals and organizations have recorded their own stories.
+Review existing data, community archives, histories, and materials based on how local individuals and organizations have recorded their own stories.

 - Affirm community strengths.
-Practice Positive Marginality[i] to promote that “belonging to a non-dominant cultural or demographic group can be advantageous rather than oppressive.”[4]
 Conduct Community Asset Mapping and SWOT (Strengths, Weaknesses, Opportunities, Threats) analyses to identify strengths and opportunities.

-- Practice cultural humility.[5]
-Self-evaluate and self-reflect to examine biases, acknowledge and shift power imbalances, and take accountability.
+- Self-evaluate and self-reflect.
+Examine biases, acknowledge and shift power imbalances and take accountability.
 Acknowledge and interrogate (although not necessarily discard) expert knowledge when it conflicts with community opinions and insights.

 Strategy 2.2: Develop Research Questions that Reflect the Interests, Needs, and Values of Communities

 - Define research objectives and develop research questions.
-Engage in intentional dialogue, collect background data, and review documents related to the topic of interest.
+Engage in intentional dialogue, collect background data (see Strategy 2.1), and review documents related to the topic of interest.
 Balance knowledge generation with advancing local interests.

 - Reconcile discordance in partner objectives.
 Align funder and researcher interests with community needs.
 Build consensus around the key research questions and objectives.